slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9710-4/packetizer_raw_output.md

 Clarify the forwardingStatus specification by explicitly stating that exporters SHOULD set bits 8–31 to zero and that collectors SHALL ignore these bits.

+**Severity:** Low
+  *Basis:* The ambiguity is limited to wording and does not impact interoperability in compliance with IPFIX reduced‑size encoding rules, though it may lead to minor implementation differences.

+**Confidence:** High

 ---